19 Book Signing Ideas to Master Your Event

 Display your books nicely on shelves or a wire book stand and get yourself into the right mental space for a successful event.

 You are going to your book signing event to sign books, so you need to make sure that you can!
 The last thing you want is to run out of ink.
-Bring some extra pens with you as backup.
+One of the important book signing ideas is to bring some extra pens with you as backup.

 Let people know they should provide their email addresses and information so they can receive special promotions in the future!